kubernetes/enhancements/keps/sig-api-machinery/4933-cacher-label-index/README.md

 -->

 - [ ] Metrics
-  - Metric name:
+  - Metric name: apiserver_watch_cache_watcher_counter(counter, if watch by label-Name1 index is ok, we can see the counter with label `index="label-Name1"` is increased, and if the watcher terminates, we can see the counter decrease`)
   - [Optional] Aggregation method:
-  - Components exposing the metric:
+  - Components exposing the metric: apiserver
 - [ ] Other (treat as last resort)
   - Details: